Wsandwich/Math-Model-Paper/readme.md

 - Won first place in the 2022 Wuhan University of Technology "Freshman Cup" Mathematical Modeling Competition;
 - Participated in the 2022 "Hua Zhong Cup" College Student Mathematical Modeling Challenge and won a second prize;
 - During the Mathematical Modeling Summer Camp, we participated in 6 training competitions and were among the top three in all competitions.
-As representatives of outstanding teams, we participated in the defense session;
 - Our team performed well in the 2022 National College Student Mathematical Modeling Competition, winning a national second prize.

 ## Contact Us